McCulloch MC-4

-The McCulloch Model MC-4 was an American tandem-rotor helicopter and was the first helicopter developed by McCulloch Aircraft Corporation, a division of McCulloch Motors Corporation.
+The McCulloch Model MC-4 is an American tandem-rotor helicopter and was the first helicopter developed by McCulloch Aircraft Corporation, a division of McCulloch Motors Corporation.
 It was evaluated by the United States Army as the YH-30 and the United States Navy as the XHUM-1.

 Design and development

 The MC-4 was a larger version of the earlier HERC JOV-3 tandem-rotor helicopter and was developed by the McCulloch Aircraft Corporation.
 The JOV-3 was developed by Jovanovich when he headed the Helicopter Engineering and Research Corporation.
 The JOV-3 first flew in 1948.
 In 1949, Jovanovich moved to the McCulloch Motors Corporation, where an enlarged helicopter, the MC-4, first flew in March 1951.
 It was followed by a similar MC-4C and three evaluation helicopters for the United States Army (as the YH-30).
 The MC-4C was slightly larger than the MC-4.
 When the MC-4C was certified in 1953, it was the first tandem-rotor helicopter to be certified in the United States for commercial use.
 Three examples were evaluated by the United States Army as the YH-30, but the Army's evaluation showed the helicopter to be underpowered.

 The YH-30 had a steel tube framework with a light metal skin, A single 200 hp Franklin piston engine was horizontally mounted amidships and powered two intermeshing tandem rotors.
 It had a fixed-wheel tricycle landing gear with a castering nosewheel.

 No civil or military orders were received and Jovanovich formed his own company, the Jovair Corporation, where he modified the MC-4C as a prototype for a four-seat private helicopter designated the Sedan 4E.
 The Sedan 4E was powered by a 210 hp Franklin 6A-335 engine.
 A version with a turbocharged engine was designed as the Sedan 4ES and a more basic Sedan 4A for agricultural use.
 By 1965 a small number of Sedan helicopters were built.
 In the early 1970s, McCulloch regained the rights to the helicopter designs.